-11.4 When the Buyer can end the Contract
+11.2 When the Buyer can end the Contract

-- (a) If any of the following events happen, the Buyer has the right to immediately terminate its Contract by issuing a termination notice in writing to the Supplier: - (i) there's a Supplier Insolvency Event; - (ii) if the Supplier repeatedly breaches the Contract in a way to reasonably justify the opinion that its conduct is inconsistent with it having the

-- intention or ability to give effect to the terms and conditions of the Contract: - (iii) if the Supplier is in material breach of any obligation which is capable of remedy, and that breach is not remedied within 30 days of the Supplier receiving notice specifying the breach and requiring it to be remedied; - (iv) there's a change of control (within the meaning of section 450 of the Corporation Tax Act 2010) of the Supplier which isn't pre-approved by the Buyer in writing; - (v) if the Buyer discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded; - (vi) the Court of Justice of the European Union uses Article 258 of the Treaty on the Functioning of the European Union (TFEU) to declare that the Contract should not have been awarded to the Supplier because of a serious breach of the TFEU or the Regulations; - (vii) the Supplier or its affiliates embarrass or bring the Buyer into disrepute or diminish the public trust in them. - (b) If any of the events in 73(1) (a) to (c) of the Regulations (substantial modification, exclusion of the Supplier, procurement infringement) happen, the Buyer has the right to immediately terminate the Contract and clause 11.5(a) to 11.5(e) applies.
+- (a) If any of the following events happen, the Buyer has the right to immediately terminate its Contract by issuing a termination notice in writing to the Supplier: - (i) there's a Supplier Insolvency Event; - (ii) if the Supplier repeatedly breaches the Contract in a way to reasonably justify the opinion that its conduct is inconsistent with it having the intention or ability to give effect to the terms and conditions of the Contract: - (iii) if the Supplier is in material breach of any obligation which is capable of remedy, and that breach is not remedied within 30 days of the Supplier receiving notice specifying the breach and requiring it to be remedied; - (iv) if the Buyer discovers that the Supplier was in one of the situations in 57 (1) or 57(2) of the Regulations at the time the Contract was awarded; - (v) the Court of Justice of the European Union uses Article 258 of the Treaty on the Functioning of the European Union (TFEU) to declare that the Contract should not have been awarded to the Supplier because of a serious breach of the TFEU or the Regulations; - (vi) the Supplier or its affiliates embarrass or bring the Buyer into disrepute or diminish the public trust in them; - (vii) the Buyer notifying the Supplier that it has failed to pass the Data Governance Check. - (b) If any of the events in 73(1) (a) to (c) of the Regulations (substantial modification, exclusion of the Supplier, procurement infringement) happen, the Buyer has the right to immediately terminate the Contract and clause 11.3(a) to 11.3(f) applies.

-11.5 What happens if the Contract ends
+11.3 What happens if the Contract ends

-Where the Buyer terminates the Contract under clause 11.4(a) all of the following apply:
+Where the Buyer terminates the Contract under clause 11.2(a) all of the following apply:

-- (a) the Buyer's payment obligations under the terminated Contract stop immediately; - (b) accumulated rights of the Parties are not affected; - (c) the Supplier must promptly delete or return the Government Data except where required to retain copies by law; - (d) the Supplier must promptly return any of the Buyer's property provided under the Contract; - (e) the following clauses survive the termination of the Contract: [3.2.10, 6, 7.2, 9, 11, 14, 15, 16, 17, 18, 34, 35] and any clauses which are expressly or by implication intended to continue.
+- (a) the Buyer's payment obligations under the terminated Contract stop immediately with the exception of any undisputed invoices for Deliverables that have been Delivered by the Supplier which remain unpaid on the date of termination : - (b) accumulated rights of the Parties are not affected; - (c) the Supplier must promptly delete or return the Government Data except where required to retain copies by law and except where backed up for disaster recovery by Supplier's automated systems in a form that is rendered inaccessible in the normal course of business: - (d) the Supplier must promptly return any of the Buyer's property provided under the Contract; - (e) the Supplier must, at no cost to the Buyer, give all reasonable assistance to the Buyer and any incoming supplier and co-operate fully in the handover and re-procurement; - (f) the following clauses survive the termination of the Contract: 6, 7.2, 10, 11, 12, 14, 15, 16, 17, 18, 32, 33 and any clauses which are expressly or by implication intended to continue.

-11.6 When the Supplier can end the Contract
+11.4 When the Supplier can end the Contract